 The TX has not only proved successful in London but across the UK and overseas too, with growing demand from taxi operators and ride sharing shuttle services in Germany, France, Switzerland, Denmark, Middle East and Japan.

 LEVC launches the first in a line of new commercial electric vehicles.

 VN5 stands ready to revolutionise the medium-sized van sector.
-Powered by eCity Technology, it is the perfect solution in green logistics, featuring astonishing durability, great carrying capacity, a total electrically-driven range of 301 miles - made possible by the range-extender.
+Powered by eCity Technology, it is the perfect solution in green logistics, featuring astonishing durability, great carrying capacity, a total electrically-driven range of more than 300 miles - made possible by the range-extender.